disarmyouwitha/snowball-thrower/README.md

 Now you should be ready to rock.
 Open a terminal window in the `snowball-thrower` directory, type `make`, and hit enter to compile.
 If all goes well, the printout in the terminal will let you know it finished the build!
 Follow the directions on flashing `Joystick.hex` onto your Teensy, which can be found page where you downloaded the Teensy Loader application.

 #### Thanks
+I stand on the shoulders of GIANTS: TY to everyone from the person who worked on LUFA to the person who reversed the HORI Fightstick to the meme'rs who set up the first splat-post printer, inspiring many projects from there. =]

+Thanks to bertrandom https://github.com/bertrandom/snowball-thrower for his work on adding LOGOs to the existing code and setting up a more structural way to communicate with the switch. (https://medium.com/@bertrandom/automating-zelda-3b37127e24c8)

 Thanks to Shiny Quagsire for his [Splatoon post printer](https://github.com/shinyquagsire23/Switch-Fightstick) and progmem for his [original discovery](https://github.com/progmem/Switch-Fightstick).